code-cloud9/NET/README.md

 3) **Figure S3:** Please go to folder `./simulation_appendix/` and run `lambda_plot.R` in R to obtain the results.
 The implementation code for experiments is located in `./configurations/`.
 To save time, one can use the intermediate results saved in the folder `./outputs/` to calculate the empirical sizes.

+2) **Table S4 and Figure S5:** Please go to folder `./simulation_appendix/C-sensitivity/outputs%20and%20plots` and run `plot-mis-diag-rate.R` and `plot-size-and-power.R` in R to obtain the results.
+The implementation code for experiments is located in `./simulation_appendix/C-sensitivity/configurations`.
+To save time, one can use the intermediate results saved in the folder `./simulation_appendix/C-sensitivity/outputs%20and%20plots` to calculate the empirical sizes.

 1) **Table S4:** Please go to folder `./application_faculty_hiring_networks/` and run `*.R` to obtain the results, where `*` is `Business`, `CS`, and `History`.
 The data matrices are in folder `./ready_to_use_data_matrices/`, and the original data files are given in paper <a href="https://www.science.org/doi/10.1126/sciadv.1400005">Systematic inequality and hierarchy in faculty hiring networks</a>.

 4) **Table S5 and Figure S8:** First download the data in paper <a href="https://scholar.harvard.edu/melitz/publications/estimating-trade-flows-trading-partners-and-trading-volumes">Estimating trade flows: Trading partners and trading volumes</a>.
 Then please run `./application_international_trade_network/trade_network.R` to obtain the results.